Capital Gains Tax Calculator - Work Out Your Gain

 How to Reduce Your Capital Gains Tax Liability

-2. Entrepreneurs' Relief: If you sell a business or shares in your own company, you may be eligible for Entrepreneurs' Relief (now known as Business Asset Disposal Relief).
+• Take Benefit of Entrepreneurs' Relief: If you sell a business or shares in your own company, you may be eligible for Entrepreneurs' Relief (now known as Business Asset Disposal Relief).
 This relief reduces the Capital Gains Tax rate to just 10% on qualifying gains, up to a lifetime limit of £1 million.
 This lower tax rate can be a huge benefit for business owners looking to sell all or part of their business.

 Easily Calculate UK Capital Gains Tax with Our Calculator

-Use our Capital Gains Tax Calculator today to get an accurate estimate of what you owe.
+Use our Capital Tax Calculator today to get an accurate estimate of what you owe.
 This tool takes the guesswork out of complex tax calculations, ensuring you know exactly how much CGT you need to pay.

 Which assets are subject to CGT?